neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 0 - Signup for AWS/README.md

 ## Apply AWS Credits
 As part of the labs, AWS is providing credits.
 The credits should far exceed the cost of resources consumed during this lab.
 You can apply the credits to your account by navigating [here](https://console.aws.amazon.com/billing/home?#/credits)

+Once there, click on "Redeem credit."

 ![](images/20-credit.png)

-Once there, click on "redeem credit."

-![](images/21-redeem.png)

 You'll then need to enter the code for the credit and answer the captcha.
 With that complete, click "Redeem credit."

+![](images/21-redeem.png)